MarkoSagadin/MicroML/README.md

 This is needed to link microlite.a file in linking process.

 After that we build and flash our program as before, with `make flash`.
 If you now open a serial monitor you should see x and y values scrolling by.
-Congrats you just run your first neural net on a microcontroller!
+Congrats!
+You just ran your first neural net on a microcontroller!

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Authors

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments